Gai Jatra Festival in Nepal: 2025

 Balaram Thapa

-Gai Jatra, also known as the ‘’cow festival,’’ is one of the promising Hindu festivals of Nepal.
+Gai Jatra, also known as the ‘’cow festival,’’ or "Festivals of Cow," is one of the promising Hindu festivals of Nepal.
 This festival commemorates the death of loved ones.
 It is celebrated in Kathmandu Valley, particularly in the cities of Kathmandu, Bhaktapur, and Patan.
 Blended with joy and sorrow, this festive holds emotional significance to the Nepalese.

 The backstory of the Gai Jatra Celebration: How Gai Jatra started?